 Yes, it’s important to keep all of your appointments as they are often booked at a specific time in your pregnancy.

-Other scans are much quicker to do, meaning that there are a lot of appointments to manage and far more women coming in for scans.
+Some scans are much quicker to do, meaning that there are a lot of appointments to manage and far more women coming in for scans.
+This makes maintaining social distancing in waiting areas more difficult.

-If there are complications when having my scan, can someone come in to be with me if they are waiting nearby or can be on site very quickly?
+If there are complications when having a scan which my nominated partner ordinarily can’t attend, can someone come in to be with me if they are waiting nearby or can be on site very quickly?

 Yes they can – we will speak to you if there are complications when having your scan about how someone can join you in the room.

-If I’m induced, can my birth partner attend from the start of the induction?
+If I’m induced, can my nominated birth partner attend from the start of the induction?

-As soon as you are transferred into a single room on the consultant-led unit or midwifery-led unit to have your care continued, your birth partner can attend.
+Prior to this change, as soon as you are transferred into a single room on the consultant-led unit or midwifery-led unit to have your care continued, your nominated birth partner can attend.

-Can I have my birth partner with me for a caesarean section?
+Can I have my nominated birth partner with me for an elective caesarean section?

 Can my birth partner stay with me after the birth?